sap-tutorials/sap-build-apps/tutorials/codejam-events-process-10/codejam-events-process-10.md

 >
 >How did you get the process instance ID to pass to the 3rd-party system?
 >
->WHat other details about your process can you get this way?
+>What other details about your process can you get this way?
 >
 >What other integrations could you imagine with the "Wait for an API Call"?
 >